7 Safe Ways For Kids To Help In The Kitchen June 17, 2018

 Too many cooks spoil the broth?
 No such thing…

-This week, we’re seizing the summer by teaching kids how to cook!
-Involving your kids in the prepping of a meal can have really positive results.
+Keep the kids busy over half term by involving them in the cooking – from deseeding peppers to pulling leaves off herbs, involving your kids in the prepping of a meal can have really positive results.
 Our family chef Andre is a big advocate of this:

 “When my kids are on school holidays, I always try to get them helping out in the kitchen.
 Asking them to do things makes the child feel important however small the task – just get them to pop an apron on and get them excited about cooking.
 If kids grow up with parents who cook fresh, homemade food, they are far more likely to replicate these habits in later life”.

 To get you started, Andre has listed 7 safe and child-friendly kitchen hacks to get your kids cooking in the kitchen.
 Many hands really do make light work!

 7 Child-Friendly Cooking Skills:

 1. Remove Pepper Cores